curt-miller/color-router/README.md

-A color picking thing made by Curt Miller using React Routers
+A color picking thing made by Curt using react routers